27 - 27 June, 2018

 The ETF industry is all about disruption, and it is ironic that these investment opportunities are themselves disrupting ETF funds.
 By unearthing hidden gems, investors can help minimize their own risk while also improving their chances of seeing significant returns.

-You can hear Jacky Tan, Goldman Sachs Private Wealth Management’s Head of Portfolio Management Group and Co-head of Investment Strategy Group Asia, speak about how can you leverage the latest developments in ETFs to better hedge risk and maximize returns at Fixed Income Leaders Summit 2018 this June at the Harbor Grand, Hong Kong.
+You can hear Jacky Tang, Goldman Sachs Private Wealth Management’s Head of Portfolio Management Group and Co-head of Investment Strategy Group Asia, speak about how can you leverage the latest developments in ETFs to better hedge risk and maximize returns at Fixed Income Leaders Summit 2018 this June at the Harbor Grand, Hong Kong.

 Download the agenda today for more information and insights.